splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	GetRolePermission(role string, permission string, resp ...*http.Response) (*RolePermission, error) /*
 		ListGroupMembers - identity service endpoint
-		Lists the members attached to the group
+		Returns a list of the members within a given group.
 		Parameters:
 			group: The group name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided